jhpyle/docassemble/_docs/interviews.md

    where the privileges of the account have been upgraded to "developer" or "admin."

-There are two ways to run your own interviews:
+There are three ways to author your own interviews:

 1. When logged in, go to the "Playground" from the menu in the upper right hand corner.
 The [playground] allows you to quickly edit and run interview [YAML].
+This is a testing environment with limited features.
-2. Create a [package] on your local computer and then push your changes to the server either through [GitHub] or by uploading a ZIP file.
+2. Create a [package] on your local computer and then install it on the **docassemble** server either through [GitHub] or by uploading a ZIP file.
+3. Create a [package], push it to [GitHub], and then edit your interviews using [GitHub]'s web interface.
+(You can also upload static files using [GitHub].)
+To run your interview, update your [package] on **docassemble** (which will retrieve your code from [GitHub]).

 [GitHub]: https://github.com/
 [package]: {{ site.baseurl }}/packages.html